 With the wizard, connecting Nextcloud to your mail server is fast and easy.
-The wizard fills in the values in config.
+The wizard fills in the values in config/ config.php, so you may use either or both as you prefer.

 The Nextcloud Email wizard supports three types of mail server connections: SMTP, qmail, and Sendmail.
 Use the SMTP configurator for a remote server or Sendmail when your mail server is on the same machine as Nextcloud.